BassirouRabo/kift/README.md

 ## About

-Voice control system in C using CMUSphinx.
+Voice control system in C using Carnegie Mellon University Sphinx (CMUSphinx).
 PocketSphinx/Sphinx use three models - an acoustic model, a language model and a phonetic dictionary.
 As I understand them, the acoustic model converts audio samples into phonemes(?), the language model contains probabilities of sequences of words, and the phonetic dictionary is a mapping of words to phonemes.

+In the

 ## Required Modules